 Mamanoko (an izakaya?)

-I love these types of maps because they help make understanding the city understandable from knowing that they have buffalo in Golden Gate Park, or the vibe of each neighbor’hood’ like the Mission, the Richmond, to the Sunset although “ships and stuff” sounds a little nice.
+I love these types of maps because they help make understanding the city understandable from knowing that they have buffalo in Golden Gate Park, or the vibe of each neighbor’hood’ like the Mission, the Richmond, to the Sunset although “ships and stuff” sounds a little too nice.

 I have ordered these businesses so that you can walk with a minimal amount of driving or rideshare.

-The first area is the Financial District and Lower Nob Hill/Tenderloin which can be sketchy even though this is a tourist heavy area, and if you want to visit Japantown, you will want to Uber it between these two neighborhoods.
+The first area is the Financial District and Lower Nob Hill/Tenderloin which can be sketchy even though this is a tourist heavy area, but if you want to visit Japantown, you will want to Uber it between these two neighborhoods.

 Finally, the Richmond, Sunset, and Mission district will require you to take a rideshare to and fro.